Compare Georgia Natural Gas® Plans, and Rates and Save

 Georgia Gas Savings's Gold Tier Providers are the best of the best in Georgia gas.
 These are the best providers over the past year at providing customers and communities great service, stellar customer service, and top of the line resources, just to name a few things.
 When you select one of these providers, know you're choosing from among the best options in the Georgia gas market.

 Average Rate is based on 50 therms usage per month.
-Rates as of January 15, 2025 at 04:29 PM CST
+Rates as of February 21, 2025 at 09:55 AM CST

 Moving?
 How to Start Georgia Natural Gas® Service in Georgia